alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *febrero 2024*  --  "Between a human being and a person? ... my money's on the computer"
+Current SARI version: *marzo 2024*  --  "How do you know if you want something yourself or if your upbringing programmed you to want it?"

 -----------------